Lutzomyia anthophora: Nutrition

 Lutzomyia anthophora feed on both carbohydrates and blood.
 Females that feed on carbohydrates fare better reproductively than those that do not.
 After feeding on these sugar solutions L. anthophora will wait twenty four hours before feeding again.
 Females will then feed on blood two to four days post eclosion.
 The main hosts for blood meals are small mammals such as wood-rats, white footed mice, rabbits, squirrel, and opossum.
 They also will feed on chickens if available.
 They tend to feed on the hairless regions of the ears.

 Morphology

 Lutzomyia anthophora is identified by a few morphological characteristics.
 The most obvious is that the thorax is divided into three sections, the prothorax, the mesothorax, and the metathorax.
 Also, there are distinctive spines on their hind femoras.
 The posterior end of their cibarium contains two horizontal teeth and they have episternal setae.
 They also have one subterminal and one basal setae.
 The male and female are then differentiated by their own morphological characteristics.
 Males have parmere's with short strongly clubbed dorsal arms.
 The females have individual sperm ducts at least as long as the spermetheca.
 For more information follow the link to the dichotomous key.

 Habitat

-Lutzomyia anthophora are found in Mexico and in the U.S. They tend to feed on small mammals and therefore can be found in these mammals nests (this is also where it might be easiest to collect these flies).
+Lutzomyia anthophora are found in Mexico and in the U.S. They tend to feed on small mammals and therefore can be found in these mammals' nests.
 Also, they tend to develop faster at higher temperatures.